punnettsquaresrule/punnettsquaresrule.github.io/_posts/2014-12-22-voyagequest.markdown

 subtitle: Death to smartphones
 summary:
     title: "Voyage Quest: worth a diploma"
     content: "Voyage quest was my bachelors graduation project from the [Royal Academy of Art](http://www.kabk.nl).
-To earn my bachelors, I had to write a thesis and work on a year long project.
-The only constraint on chosing a project to work on was that it must be in some way interactive.
 I chose a problem that was on my mind at that moment.
-As a (then) recent smart phone convert, I became fascinated with peoples obsession and reliance on their smartphones and decided to make my project around it."
+As a recent smart phone convert, I became fascinated with peoples obsession and reliance on their smartphones and decided to design a solution."

 # Meta info